DILLIR/movie-site/README.md

 ![main page](readme_img/8.png)

-And the last but not the least page is search page.
+And the last page is a search page.
 You can type your search query into input in navbar and click submit or press Enter to search.
 Then the search page is loaded with results.

 ![main page](readme_img/7.png)

-If you have bad internet connection, you will need to wait for images to load and while they are loading, you will see gray placeholders.
+If you have bad internet connection, you will need to wait for pictures to load and while they are loading, you are watching gray placeholders.

 ![main page](readme_img/6.png)